agencyleroy/descartes/README.md

 # Descartes

-"A state is better governed which has few laws, and those laws strictly observed."
+*"A state is better governed which has few laws, and those laws strictly observed."*

-Rene Descartes
+*– Rene Descartes*

 ## Getting started